 In my studio, time, deadlines, and responsibilities must disappear for my individuality, energy, and ingenuity to triumph.
-The mood, rhythm and ideology of rock music compel me to paint a new artistic language.
+The mood, rhythm, and ideology of rock music compel me to paint a new artistic language.
 Self-knowledge dictates that I must express through creation as opposed to recreation.
 Independent and free by nature, I explore only uncharted artistic territory.
-Hopefully, my new language will engage a viewer in a dialogue between my artwork and personal identity.
+Hopefully, my new language will engage viewers in a dialogue between my artwork and personal identity.
 My art ignites human imagination, a place where boundaries and restrictions do not exist.
 To me, this embodies true freedom.
 True freedom emancipates my soul.